die within 1 year of diagnosis

 What is MND (Motor Neurone Disease)?

 Motor neurone disease (MND) is an uncommon condition that affects the brain and nerves.
-It causes weakness that gets worse over time.
+It causes muscle weakness that progressively worsens over time.

-MND can significantly shorten life expectancy and, unfortunately, eventually leads to death.
+MND can significantly shorten life expectancy and, sadly, is ultimately a terminal illness.

-Dean was diagnosed wih this disease in August 2023 after 12-18 months of symptoms, this foundation has been set up as part of his legacy to support and fund research into a cure as well as supporting other sufferers and their families, primarily in the North East of England, with funds that can make a difference to their lives.
+This Foundation has been established as part of his legacy to support and fund research into finding a cure, while also helping people living with MND and their families, primarily across the North East of England.
+Through grants and practical assistance, the Foundation aims to provide funding that can make a real difference to people's lives.

-Grants are available to those diagnosed with MND for a range of adaptations and equipment - see more ibfo unbder the support pillar below.
+Grants are available to individuals diagnosed with MND to help fund a range of adaptations, equipment, and other essential support.

-You can read more about Dean and the Foundation in the About Us page.
+You can read more about Dean, his story, and the Foundation on our About Us page.

 Under the Research pillar the foundation aims to fund priority research projects and work to raise the profile of MND research, as well as contribute to coherent national and international programmes.